 More than anything else, I love playing outside… Camping, kayaking, fishing, hunting, climbing, diving, and hiking.
 If you spend a day with me in the wilderness I hope you will benefit from my extensive training and 27 years as a full time professional guide, but more than that, I hope you will catch my contagious sense of play and my enthusiasm for nature.

-I came from a small farming community in Northwest Ohio where I worked in the family grocery store.
-While I was growing up, I heard many exciting stories about the Coast Guard from my Dad, who once served himself.
+I grew up in a small farming community in Northwest Ohio where I worked in the family grocery store, spending all of my spare time fishing and hunting.
+My very first boat was a small 8-foot flat bottom boat that I pulled on a trailer behind our riding lawn mower.
+I wasn’t old enough to drive, but that didn’t stop me from getting out on the water!
+While I was growing up, my Dad, who served in the Coast Guard, shared many exciting stories of his adventures that really inspired my career choice.
 I joined the Coast Guard after High School wanting to pursue the adrenaline and satisfaction of helping others and being part of a team.
 My love for the water and being on boats was an everyday occurrence that I continue to this day.
-In 2004 after 17 years of honorable service performing search and rescue missions, port security details and training others.
-While in the military my family and I moved nine times when duty called, but my last move was to Alaska, then I knew I was home.
-There I retired and started a new chapter of my life.
+The Coast Guard was also able to provide me with some spectacular fishing locations that ranged from the Great Lakes, Florida Keys and eventually up to Alaska.
+While in the military my family and I moved nine times when duty called, but my last move was to Alaska in 2002, then I knew I was home.
+In 2004 after 17 years of honorable service performing search and rescue, port security missions and training others, I retired and started a new chapter of my life.

 With my love for fishing and the outdoors combined with my many years at sea, the transition to becoming a fishing guide was natural.
-I was fortunate enough to have a family with a fishing and many new friends that were eager to help me learn the ins and outs of fishing in Alaska.
-In 2005 I began my first season as a full time guide and captain.
+I was fortunate enough to have a family with a vast fishing background and many new friends that were eager to help me learn the ins and outs of fishing in Alaska.
+In 2005 I began my first season as a full time guide and captain and now 11 years later, I enjoy fishing and being on the water even more.

 As a kid growing up in Alabama, I have always been somewhat obsessed with the outdoors and mountains in particular.
 This obsession led me to migrate to mountainous regions of the country after graduating from Auburn University with a bachelor’s degree in zoology From the Southern Appalachians of North Carolina and Tennessee north to New Hampshire and Maine then west to the Northern Rockies of Montana and Idaho, I have always sought out adventure and exploration in mountains.
 While in New Hampshire, I attended a 6 week wilderness medicine course at the flagship campus of the SOLO Wilderness Medicine Institute where I became a certified Basic EMT and Wilderness EMT with emphasis on wilderness survival.